Nemesio Prudente

-Nemesio "Doc" Encarnacion Prudente (December 1, 1926 – March 28, 2008) was an educator, political activist, and human rights defender revered for serving as President of the Polytechnic University of the Philippines.
-Prudente is credited with revitalizing public education in the Philippines by institutionalizing much-needed changes in the state university he led, which will eventually become the largest state university.
+Nemesio "Doc" Encarnacion Prudente (December 1, 1926 – March 20, 2008) was a Filipino educator, political activist, and human rights defender who served as president of the Polytechnic University of the Philippines.
+Prudente is credited with revitalizing public education in the Philippines by institutionalizing reforms in the state university he led, which will eventually become the largest state university by enrollment.